-About the Milstein Program
+About The Milstein Program

 Is the Milstein Program for me?

 As a student in the Milstein Program, you understand that you’ll need a diverse set of skills to tackle today’s most challenging issues.
-You might love studying Chaucer, capital markets or Chinese, but you’re also fascinated with technology and data and can see the intersections between all of your interests.
+You might love studying philosophy, capital markets or Chinese, but you’re also fascinated with technology and data and can see the intersections between all of your interests.
 You are curious about the world, willing to take risks in your academic exploration and show leadership and a breadth of activities.

 How it Works